speedata/einvoice/Readme.md

 * Reading of EN 16931 ZUGFeRD XML files is possible
 * Some checks can be performed (BR-1 to BR-41)
+* XML output for minimum and EN16931 ZUGFeRD profile

 * No UBL based XML
 * Not all possible fields are read
-* XML output only for minimum profile

-All of these points will be addressed.
+These points will be addressed.
 Stay tuned for updates!